 Merrell is one of my all time favorite brands for shoes.
 All they make are shoes and they have been doing it for over 20 years.
 Columbia in my opinion is the best value proposition there is.
 Their gear is always of good quality at a reasonable price.

-I hope this guide was helpful for finding the best hiking shoes for Women to fit your needs.
+I hope this guide was helpful for finding a good pair of women’s hiking shoes to fit your needs.
 If you want to comment or recommend a pair of shoes I didn’t include, please use my contact form to get in touch.

 Have fun and be safe out there!